 My prayer for the body of Christ is that we will not major any longer in just noise and certainly not noise of dissatisfaction, but that we will rather make deliberate effort to raise up a sound of praise and adoration to our God who has and continues to do great things in our lives.
 Let's not just make some kind of noise, let's make intentional praise flow from our hearts to the ears of God.

-- Kevin M. Jackson, A 1994 graduate of Savannah State University with a B.S. degree in Biology and a Masters degree in Urban Education from Norfolk State University.
-Mr. Jackson has served his country with distinction as a former Naval Supply Corps Officer with the United States Navy.
-He is the author of two books; When God Speaks and Life Lessons For My Sons.
-Mr. Jackson is an ordained Elder in his church, a mentor and joint leader of the Marriage Ministry with his wife.
+- Kevin M. Jackson, A 1994 graduate of Savannah State University with a B.S. degree in Biology and a Masters degree in Urban Education from Norfolk State University and a Masters of Divinity from Liberty University.
+Elder Jackson is a Chaplain in the United States Navy.
+He worked as a Science educator for over 14 years.
+Mr. Jackson is the author of two books; When God Speaks and Life Lessons For My Sons.
+He is the father of Ephraim, Elim and Elisha and several spiritual sons.
+Elder Jackson is married to Nila Nash Jackson.